 In the past many Australian families owned their own flock of hens to supply them with meat and eggs.
 Today, in Australia, most chicken meat production is carried out as an intensive livestock enterprise by commercial producers.
 The Australian chicken meat and egg industries are separate industries that use different chicken breeds, housing and production systems.

 The chicken meat industry produces meat and uses a different type or breed of chicken than that used for egg production.
-Some meat type breeds can produce 1 kg of liveweight from less that 2 kg of feed.
+Some meat type breeds can produce over 1 kg of liveweight from less that 2 kg of feed.
 Strains of chickens bred for meat production are called meat chickens.
-The word broiler is an American term for meat chickens which is not commonly used in Australia outside of the poultry industry because it can be confused with boiler, which in Australia means an old or spent hen that has finished its productive life as a layer.
+The word broiler is an American term for meat producing birds which is not commonly used in Australia outside of the poultry industry because it can be confused with boiler, which in Australia means an old or spent hen that has finished its productive life as a layer.
 A dressed fowl is one that has been killed, plucked, and had its feet, neck and internal organs removed.
 The term is derived from the bird being ‘dressed up’ to go to market.

 The chicken layer industry produces intact eggs for humans to eat, called table eggs, and other egg products, such as egg pulp or liquid eggs, for use in cake mixes and other food products.
 Layer strains of chickens may produce over 350 eggs each year.
 As chickens lay eggs ranging from a very pale cream to brown, layer strains have been selected to suit the preferences of consumers in particular countries.
 Australians tend to favour brown eggs, which accounts for the use of mostly brown egg laying hens in the Australian layer industry.